plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 This document should avoid assuming a SPA-only model.

-### 6. Error adaptation into `BusinessLogicErrors` is a cross-workflow concern
+### 6. Error adaptation into `ExternalIssuesFound` is a cross-workflow concern

-Non-Jivs errors may need to be adapted into `BusinessLogicErrors` in more than one place depending on the workflow.
+Non-Jivs errors may need to be adapted into `ExternalIssuesFound` in more than one place depending on the workflow.

 Examples:

 * on the server side, when Jivs is used on the server and app-native errors must be reported through the normal Jivs returned-error flow
-* on the client side, when the client uses Jivs but the server/API does not, and client-side code must adapt returned server errors into `BusinessLogicErrors`
+* on the client side, when the client uses Jivs but the server/API does not, and client-side code must adapt returned server errors into `ExternalIssuesFound`

 The adaptation code may differ by environment and error source, so it is not necessarily shared code.